KakoozaJerry/getting_started_with_colab/README.md

 ```python
 /device:GPU:0
 ```
+---
-## Author Detail
+## Author Details
-Am a senior student at [Makerere University](https://www.mak.ac.ug/) pursuing a Bachelor of Science degree in Telecommunications Engineering at the [College of Engineering ,Design, Art and Technology](https://cedat.mak.ac.ug/).
+Am a senior student of [Makerere University](https://www.mak.ac.ug/) pursuing a Bachelor of Science degree in Telecommunications Engineering at the [College of Engineering ,Design, Art and Technology](https://cedat.mak.ac.ug/).

+## Links to above ipython notebook tutorials

 ## Github Repo